antoniobrandao/socialhub/README.md

 - Placed the "dump" folder in the project root and created the database by running "mongorestore -d socialhub_test dump".
 - Added Mongoose & created the database connection (db_connect.js)
-- Adjusted the start sequence to make Express listen to requests only after a connection to the database is established.
+- Adjusted the start sequence to make Express listen to requests only after a connection to the database is established

 #### File uploads (for the optional images)